What measures has the EU taken in response to the Russian invasion of Ukraine?

 Setting up a new support mechanism for Ukraine

-On 20 June 2023 the European Commission published a proposal to establish a new instrument, the Ukraine Facility, for 2024-2027.
-This aims to ‘cater both for short-term recovery needs and medium-term reconstruction and modernisation of Ukraine.’
+For the period 2024-2027, the Ukraine Facility is established to support the recovery, reconstruction and modernisation of Ukraine.
 The facility consists of up to €50 billion (current prices), of which €33 billion will be in the form of loans and €17 billion in non-repayable support such as grants and guarantees.

 The proposed facility consists of three pillars: (I) financial support for a reform and investment agenda (the Ukraine Plan), (II) an investment framework to mobilise public and private financing for Ukraine; and (III) technical assistance and other supporting measures for implementing reforms in Ukraine in the pre-accession phase and for capacity-building.
 Loans under pillar I will be granted for up to 35 years.